gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 In a study at the Upper Flat Creek study area in the University of Idaho Experimental Forest, a random sample of
-$n=336$ trees was selected from the forest, with measurements recorded on Douglas Fir, Grand Fir, Western Red
+$n = 336$ trees was selected from the forest, with measurements recorded on Douglas Fir, Grand Fir, Western Red
 Cedar, and Western Larch trees.
 The data set called ``ufc`` is available from the ``spuRs`` package [@R-spuRs] and